-With eating meat, Rothgerber suggests we have strategies—around fifteen—which allow us to avoid facing up to the meat paradox.
-These include pretending that meat has no link to animals, imagining that we eat less of it than we do, willful ignorance about how it’s produced—helped by the cartoons of happy farm animals that we’re exposed to from childhood—and only eating meat from animals which are “humanely” farmed.
+Rothgerber suggests we have strategies—around fifteen—which allow us to eat animals while avoiding facing up to the meat paradox.
+These include pretending that meat has no link to animals, only eating meat from animals which are humanely farmed, imagining that we eat less of it than we do, and willful ignorance about how it’s produced—assisted by the cartoons of happy farm animals that we’re brainwashed with from childhood.

 By their mere existence, vegetarians and vegans force people to confront their cognitive dissonance.
 And this makes people angry.

 Philosophically eating meat is morally indefensible.
 We all inherently know this, but we don’t like to be reminded of personal moral bankruptcy.
 We don’t want to feel vegetarians/vegans are morally superior and stronger willed.
 Our fear of being judged inferior far outstrips any respect we have for their superior integrity.

 The arguments for meat-eating are slim.
 Most people eat it because they’re told to.
 Because it’s there.
 Because they were born in a place that has meat dishes.
 The common excuse that it tastes good is another psychological “cognitive dissonance”.
 It isn’t particularly palatable in and of itself.
 That’s why it’s cooked, doused in flavors, sauces, spices and chemicals.
 Given the choice of consuming a raw slab of cow or a raw carrot, even a dedicated carnivore will go for the carrot every time.
 Most meat eaters even balk at a simple steak tartare on a menu (a raw meat dish made from minced beef or horsemeat).